-The CI will seek approval for any amendments to the Protocol or other study documents from the Sponsor, REC and NHS R&D Offices.
+The CI will seek approval for any amendments to the Protocol or other study documents from the Co-Sponsors Representative, REC, and NHS R&D Offices.
 Amendments to the protocol or other study docs will not be implemented without these approvals.

-In the event that a CI needs to deviate from the protocol, the nature of and reasons for the deviation will be recorded in the CRF, documented and submitted to the Sponsor.
-If this necessitates a subsequent protocol amendment, this will be submitted to the Sponsor for approval and then to the appropriate REC and lead NHS R&D Office for review and approval.
+In the event that the CI needs to deviate from the protocol, the nature of and reasons for the deviation will be recorded in the CRF, documented and submitted to the Co-Sponsors Representative.
+If this necessitates a subsequent protocol amendment, this will be submitted to the Co-Sponsors Representative for approval and then to the appropriate REC and lead NHS R&D Office for review and approval.

-In the event that a serious breach of GCP is suspected, this will be reported to the Sponsor by YTU immediately using the form "Notification to Sponsor of Serious Breach or Serious Deviation".
+In the event that a serious breach of GCP is suspected, this will be reported to the Co-Sponsors Representative by YTU immediately using the form "Notification to Sponsor of Serious Breach or Serious Deviation".